 Optimize Your Storefront Design

 Your storefront design directly affects whether visitors browse or bounce.
-Squarespace gives you the tools - use them intentionally:
+Squarespace gives you the tools, so use them intentionally:

 - Consistent branding: Use your logo, brand colors, and fonts across every page.
 A cohesive look builds trust.